 Invite some predators

-You might not want to kill deer or gophers, but pests like aphids, slugs, and snails can be a much bigger problem when left to spread and getting them out of the garden isn’t going to cause too much damage to the wider ecosystem.
-Besides repellant plants, there are also companion plants that can attract the predators of your pests.
+You might not want to kill deer or gophers.
+But pests like aphids, slugs, and snails can be a much bigger problem when left to spread.
+And getting them out of the garden isn’t going to cause too much damage to the wider ecosystem.
+Besides repellent plants, there are also companion plants that can attract the predators of your pests.
 Similarly, attracting birds by building bird feeders or providing water for them can attract predators that eat slugs, caterpillars, and other kinds of leaf-eating creatures.
 Not only are you dealing with your pest problem, you’re sustaining the natural order of the ecosystem and supporting native populations in your area.

 Besides the methods mentioned above, there are organic pesticides with much fewer harmful chemicals.
-They should be used with caution, however, as they can still cause harm to beneficial insects like bees and ladybugs, so stick to natural solutions as best as possible.
+You should use them with caution, however, as they can still cause harm to beneficial insects like bees and ladybugs.
+So stick to natural solutions as best as possible.